"A path, progression, or line of development resembling a physical trajectory."

 The inspiration for this article comes from my FaceBook friend, Sandy, who asked me to comment on a picture she posted:

 Also, I think it is a person's circumstances and personal choices that determine if someone is going to be poor or not.
 We live in a country that affords tremendous opportunities for people who want to go after them.
-Trajectories like a poor education, drug addiction or living in a multi-level dysfunctional family don't help, but can be overcome to increase one's chances of prospering.
+Projectiles like a poor education, drug addiction or living in a multi-level dysfunctional family don't help, but can be overcome to increase one's chances of prospering.
 At least the opportunity to do it is greater in America than anywhere else, in my opinion.
+Despite some of the cultural problems that still need to be overcome, America is a country where bondage, tyranny and oppression are dirty words.
 All people are created equal; what happens after that is a personal choice.

 Social justice seems to be geared toward everybody being equal.
 While we are all equal in the eyes of our Creator, after we're born we all make choices that differentiate us from one another.
 Living with our choices then becomes the hard part, whether we're rich or poor.